YangsenChen/Prompt4SE/milestone3/java/readme.md

+for task 1, the dataset is the same 50 as in milestone2 as required.

-for task2 mutation test, the code dataset is chosen as below, where test cases are successfully generated and passed
+for task2 mutation test, the sequence number of code in the dataset is chosen as below, totally 25 codes where test cases are successfully generated and passed

 ['1', '4', '6', '7', '8', '10',